 - Use a small, firm brush to scrub grout lines.
 Grout is porous meaning it has minute spaces or holes that liquid can pass through.
 These tiny spaces are great traps for dirt and grime.
 Scrubbing grout with small firm brush will loosen this dirt making it easier to mop or wipe up.
 (I use a cheap toothbrush to scrub my grout.)

 - Scrub first then mop.
-After scrubbing the grout clean give the entire tile floor a final once over with a mop (or damp cloth).
+After scrubbing the grout clean, sweep up any excess baking soda with a broom or wet/dry vac, then give the entire tile floor a final once over with a mop (or damp cloth).
 Use warm water with a few drops of dish detergent or a gentle floor cleaner.
 This final swipe will rinse off any remaining grout cleaner and leave the entire floor shiny.

 Grout Cleaning FAQ

 I get lots of emails from readers with grout cleaning questions.
 Here are some of the most common questions about cleaning grout:

 What is grout?

 Grout is the porous material that builders use to fill the spaces or cracks between tiles.
 It creates a smooth solid floor, wall, or backsplash and makes tile pop.
 The most common type of grout is cement grout.
 It is made from a mix that includes water, cement, and (sometimes) sand.